mgherghi/Warez/Tools.md

 - [megadown](https://anonym.to/?https://github.com/tonikelope/megadown) - Bash script for download files from mega.nz and megacrypter.
 - [megatools](https://anonym.to/?http://github.com/megous/megatools) - Open-source command line tools and C library (libmega) - for accessing Mega.co.nz cloud storage.
 - [Megacmd](https://anonym.to/?https://github.com/meganz/MEGAcmd) - Command Line Interactive and Scriptable Application to access MEGA.
+- [MegaKeep](https://anonym.to/?https://github.com/xCryptic/MegaKeep) - This program will allow you to login to all of your mega accounts to avoid deletion due to inactivity.

 **[`^        back to top        ^`](#)**